-Katherine Anderson, owner of London Plane and Oxbow Farms
+Katherine Anderson, owner of The London Plane and Marigold and Mint Farm

-Cleo Barnett, director of Amplifier, artist, pleasure activist
+Cleo Barnett, director of Amplifier Art Lab, artist, pleasure activist

 Carol Caliyah, founder of The Institute for Black Justice

-Martha Choe, former Seattle City Council member, director of Washington State Department of Commerce, and chief administrative officer for the Gates Foundation
+Martha Choe, former Seattle City Council member, director of WA State Department of Commerce, and chief administrative officer for the Gates Foundation

 Jeanie Chunn, national director of engagement at RAISE: High Road Restaurants

 Cristina Constantino, a DREAMER and middle school Spanish teacher

-Ruth Dickey, executive director of Seattle Arts and Lectures and a poet
+Ruth Dickey, executive director National Book Foundation and a poet

 Elizabeth Easton, Reverend Canon to the Ordinary, Diocese of Nebraska

 Matt Echohawk-Hayashi, minister and principal organization development and leadership consultant for Headwater People

-Roz Anderson Flood, trusts and estates attorney, Wall Street wealth management executive, philanthropic advisor for Princeton University and board member and consultant to nonprofit organizations
+Rozlyn Anderson Flood, trusts and estates attorney, wealth management executive, philanthropic advisor for Princeton University and board member and consultant to nonprofit organizations

-Malaka Gharib, deputy editor and digital strategist on NPR's global health and development team
+Malaka Gharib, deputy editor and digital strategist on NPR's global health and development team; graphic artist

-Muguette Guenneguez, executive director for the National Alliance on Mental Illness and a passionate voting rights activist
+Muguette Guenneguez, executive director for the Seattle Chapter of the National Alliance on Mental Illness and a passionate voting rights activist

 Nancy Hilpert, executive recruiter, life coach, writer, mindfulness meditation teacher, and spiritual seeker

 Rebecca Li, professor of sociology, College of New Jersey, founder and guiding teacher of Chan Dharma Community

-Shin Yu Pai, Seattle-based poet, essayist, artist, and curator
+Shin Yu Pai, poet, essayist, artist, and curator

 Emily Parzybok, political consultant and mindfulness teacher